Leader-board/OA-and-Interviews/Application experiences/2023-24/Tibra/Quant Trader Developer.md

 ### The third stage

 This was via Teams.
-At first I struggled to join since it wasn't letting me for some reason, but managed to work around it by using the web version.
+At first, I struggled to join since it wasn't letting me for some reason, but managed to work around it by using the web version.

 * The first part consisted of my being given a dataset (a few hours before it was actually scheduled to start) and asked to find any relationships from the dataset with the intention of trading the asset.
 Now, the file only contained the stock price and eight signals (without a description on what the signals were), so I had to reason solely on the values (i.e, the trends) when performing the analysis.
 I more or less did it using just correlations.
 * After that, I (and the partner - I was first) had to present their analysis.
 And [interviewer] seemed to not like the way I used correlations.
 According to him, he thought that it was a mistake and thought I didn't know what a predictive power function was.
 Now, I do know that correlations have their limitations, and he correctly pointed out that (for instance) a quadratic model cannot be properly handled using correlations (but can with a predictive power).
 But I personally didn't agree with the assertion that my usage of correlations was improper - after all, you need a ML model if you take the predictive power route.
 TLDR; yes predictive power is better, but correlations isn't "useless"